What is adaptive reuse (and why is it important)?

 3. Renovation

-Renovation is a form of adaptation that seeks to modernise and replace elements of buildings that are in poor condition whilst maintaining their core structure and appearance.
-A great example of this is the Schuurkensstraat in Ghent, Belgium – a house dating from the late 19th century that, while optimised with modern enhancements, retains its original appearance in its current function as a mixed-use building.
+Renovation is a form of adaptation that seeks to modernise and replace elements of historical buildings that are in poor condition whilst maintaining their core structure and appearance.
+A great example of this is the Schuurkensstraat in Ghent, Belgium – a house dating from the late 19th century that, while optimised with modern enhancements, retains its original appearance.

 4. Infrastructure